HOPS GROWN LOCALLY

 What are hops?

+Hops are a bine (not a vine) that grows small pinecone-like flowers filled with acids and essential oils that brewers use to create beer's lip-smacking impact.
 They generally give a bitterness when used early in the brewing process, and some incredible aromas and flavours when added late.
 They also act as a preservative that improves foam and extends the shelf life of beer.

 Germany started using hops in the 8th century, but the English were the first to start commercial scale production in the 16th century, followed by America and Australia in the 19th century.